How do I apply for Financial Aid?

 You can contact the Office of Financial Aid at email@example.com and request a paper copy be mailed to your home address.
 Please confirm your address is accurate in your SIS Student Center.
 Once the form is completed, you can upload it in SIS or mail it to Reynolds Community College, Office of Financial Aid, 1651 E Parham Road, Richmond, VA 23228.
 You may also visit any campus to print off documents.

 Can I electronically sign any financial aid forms?

 Yes, we can accept a digital signature with time stamp that has been password protected.
 This is typically a document that has been signed in Adobe.
 We can also accept a signature with an electronic pen.
 Lastly, for FAFSA Verification forms we can accept an e-mail from your VCCS e-mail account and this will count as your signature.

 I’ve tried but I’m not able to obtain a Verification of Non-filing Letter from the IRS.
 What other documentation is acceptable?

 If you are unable to obtain proof of your non-filing status for the 2019 tax year from the IRS or other tax authorities, you may submit a SIGNED statement instead.
 The statement must certify that you attempted to obtain proof of your non-filing status for the 2019 tax year from the IRS or other tax authorities but were unable to obtain the required documentation.
 The statement should also indicate the reason you were unable to obtain the required documentation from the IRS.

 If I have questions about financial aid, who should I contact?

 Students should visit Financial Aid Central or call 1 (855) 874-6682 for any financial aid questions.
+You may make a virtual appointment with a Financial Aid Staff member through EAB Navigate.
+Watch this short video on how to schedule a virtual appointment.
 Also, you can receive financial aid assistance at the Office of Financial Aid on campus.